prinjal/philips-shopping-cart/README.md

 ## CI/CD Pipeline

-This project is completely backed by a CI/CD pipeline:
+This project is completely backed by a GitHub Actions CI/CD pipeline:

 - Continuous Integration (CI): The CI pipeline takes care of running unit and integration tests to ensure that the code is functional and meets the defined quality standards.
 It automatically runs on pull requests and pushes to the main branch.
 - Continuous Deployment (CD): The CD pipeline handles deploying the Docker image to Docker Hub.
 This ensures that the latest version of the application is always available in the Docker Hub repository.
 The application can then be fetched from Docker Hub for deployment.